-The Academy of Richmond County Council shall consist of at least seven (7) members, to include the following at a minimum the principal, two teachers, two parents/guardians and two business people who are also parents/guardians of students in the school.
+The Richmond Hill K-8 School Council shall consist of at least seven (7) members, to include the following at a minimum the principal, two teachers, two parents/guardians and two business people who are also parents/guardians of students in the school.
 Specific requirements regarding these members are as follows:

-a) A number of parents or guardians, at least two of whom shall be business persons, of students enrolled in The Academy of Richmond County excluding parents or guardians who are also employed at that school, and so that such parents/guardians constitute a majority of the council.
+a) A number of parents or guardians, at least two of whom shall be business persons, of students enrolled in Richmond Hill K-8 School excluding parents or guardians who are also employed at that school, and so that such parents/guardians constitute a majority of the council.

-An individual employed by the Richmond County School District at a location other than The Academy of Richmond County is eligible to serve as a parent/guardian representative on the Council of the school in which his or her child is enrolled.
+An individual employed by the Richmond County School District at a location other than Richmond Hill K-8 School is eligible to serve as a parent/guardian representative on the Council of the school in which his or her child is enrolled.